 A full description of the available DFB data is provided in the global metadata in each CDF file, and in the DFB instrument paper.

-DFB data to be released soon after the initial data release include burst waveforms (dbm) and cross spectra (xspec).
+DFB burst data products include burst waveforms (dbm) and cross spectra (xspec).

 Science summary (100 bps) data from the FIELDS2 (TDS) instrument.